rennpy/pyonthemesplusfix/README.md

-After that, go back to the dev settings of themes+ and look at the force icons tab. you should be able to select between 3 types of icon packs now as seen
+After a restart, go back to the dev settings of themes+ and look at the force icons tab. you should be able to select between 3 types of icon packs now as seen
  [here](https://github.com/rennpy/pyonthemesplusfix/assets/158360149/6622e96d-b25b-43d5-bcce-77afc68798c3).

  **Choose your icon pack, press reload, then go back (you should see** [this error message](https://github.com/rennpy/pyonthemesplusfix/assets/158360149/8bb42f45-568c-4b56-9c96-54840a924d51))